frequency-chain/frequency/pallets/capacity/README.md

 ### Actions

-The Capacity pallet provides for:
+The Capacity Pallet provides for:

 - Staking to receive Capacity
 - Unstaking & Thaw Period